If I Want To Immigrate, Either Temporarily or Permanently, To The United States or Canada, Should I Apply By Myself?

-Some immigration attorneys describe their job as not only knowing the immigration law, but as forcing the Bureau of Citizenship and Immigration Services to follow its own regulations -- even if you believe you understand the complex immigration code, and even if you end up applying for immigration on your own, consulting an attorney or having your paperwork reviewed before you file it may help you avoid problems.
+Some immigration attorneys describe their job as not only knowing the immigration law, but as forcing the U.S. Citizenship and Immigration Services to follow its own regulations -- even if you believe you understand the complex immigration code, and even if you end up applying for immigration on your own, consulting an attorney or having your paperwork reviewed before you file it may help you avoid problems.

 Yes.
 Depending upon your plans, circumstances, and the amount of time you wish to stay in the country, you may choose anything from a tourist visa through an application for citizenship.
 You may qualify for a student visa, a cultural exchange visa, a temporary work visa, or as a potential substantial investor.
 You may also qualify for some form of asylum, if you are subject to certain forms of political persecution in your home country.
 If you have any question as to the best basis for your applicaiton, you should consider discussing your various options with an immigration attorney, who will be able to help you decide how to apply for entry on the basis of the facts of your case.